API Reference

 missing_country | Country/geo not provided | Field omitted | Low |

-invalid_country | Country value could not be normalized | Typo or unknown code | Low |
+invalid_country | Country value could not be normalized | Typo, unknown code, or language code (e.g. EN is English, not a country—use GB for UK) | Low |

 country_phone_mismatch | Phone prefix does not match country | Wrong country or fake phone | High |